-The Globalization and Localization Association is comprised of members worldwide who specialize in localization, translation, internationalization and globalization.
-Every day they help companies, non-profits and governments communicate effectively to their audiences.
-They do this by making sure the content of their communications is culturally sensitive and presented in languages that their audiences understand.
+The Globalization and Localization Association is comprised of members worldwide who specialize in localization, translation, internationalization, and globalization.
+Every day they help companies, non-profit organizations, and governments communicate effectively to global audiences.
+They do this by making sure the content of their clients’ communications is culturally sensitive and presented in languages that their audiences understand.
+Find a localization partner.